ledlaux/pikoPD/README.md

 1. HVCC supported vanilla pd objects should work.
 2. Added heavylib object support (hv.osc, hv.lfo and other).
 3. Getting pico serial console to work together with the usb midi in pico-sdk was tricky, but now it works with [print] objects in PD.
 4. PD patch send and receive object names must corespond to the category and name set in the settings.json.
+5. If you change board type in settings.json remove project folder or rename it in the command to rebuild files.

 ### Sample loading